Reviews You Can Rely On

 Range

-In an effort to level the playing field and eliminate as many variables as possible, we perform our range testing on the same course, with the same rider, using the throttle only.
+To level the playing field and eliminate as many variables as possible, we perform our range testing on the same course, with the same rider, using the throttle only.
 In this test, we rode the Level Step-Thru for 28.4 miles with 1,479 feet of elevation gain/loss at an average speed of 15.32 mph.
 This is just shy of Aventon's claimed throttle (no pedaling) distance range of 30 miles, though we assume that doesn't include the rolling hills of our test course.
 We wouldn't be surprised if it could travel slightly farther than 30 miles using the throttle on flat ground.
-Aventon also includes "real-world range testing" info on their website with both speed and range calculations for each pedal-assist level using a rider weight of 165 lbs on flat terrain.
-We didn't test the range using pedal assist, but Aventon's claims of 57 miles at 13 mph in pedal-assist setting 1, and 25 miles at 28 mph in pedal-assist setting 5 are pretty impressive and seem like they could be reasonably accurate.
+Aventon also includes “real-world range testing” info on their website with speed and range calculations for each pedal-assist level using a rider weight of 165 lbs on flat terrain.
+We didn't test the range using pedal assist, but Aventon's claims of 57 miles at 13 mph in pedal-assist setting 1 and 25 miles at 28 mph in pedal-assist setting five are pretty impressive and seem like they could be reasonably accurate.

 With a 28 mph top pedal-assisted speed, the Level is fast.